-No Communication Behavior Communication Behavior Category %
+No Communication Behavior Category %

 (n = 84)

-1 Receive Information Never 10.7
+1 Receive information Never 10.7

-Sometimes 69.1
+sometimes 69.1

-Always 20.2
+always 20.2

-2 M-finding Information Never 13.0
+2 M -finding information Never 13.0

-Sometimes 81.0
+sometimes 81.0

-Always 6.0
+always 6.0

-3 Media Aversion Never 10.7
+3 Media aversion Never 10.7

-Sometimes 48.8
+sometimes 48.8

-Always 40.5
+always 40.5

-Farmers' Pattern in Media Types
+Farmers' pattern in media types

-Media communication has a very vital role in community empowerment (Wahyono, 2019).
-Communication media is very influential in the communication process (Vidales, 2011).
+Communication media is very influential in the communication process.
 Communication media is a tool used to facilitate the delivery of information from the communicator to the communicant to achieve the specified goals.
-Communication media plays an important role in influencing changes in society (Ledbetter, 2014).
+Communication media plays an important role in influencing changes in society.
 The use of media types is one of the activities of farmers in the use of media as a source of information.
 Aspects related to media use are those that are familiar with farmers, such as radio, television, and magazines/newspapers.
+Magazines /

-Magazines/ Newspapers and television are the types of media that are always used by farmers regarding information about KUR in the Agriculture sector.
+Newspapers and television are the types of media that are always used by farmers regarding information about KUR in the Agriculture sector.

 According to McLuhan, electronic media has radically changed society.
-Society is very dependent on technology that uses media and that the social order of a society is based on its ability to deal with such technology (West & Turner, 2017).
-The media shapes and organizes a culture (Vidales, 2011).
+Society is very dependent on technology that uses media and that the social order of a society is based on its ability to deal with such technology (West & Turner, 2014;487).
+The media shapes and organizes a culture.
 This is called Media Ecology Theory.
 This theory focuses on many types of media and views the media as an environment.
-According to Strate, media ecology is a study of the media environment, the idea that technology and engineering, to fashion (way of delivery), information and communications code plays a major role in human life (West & Turner, 2017).
+According to Strate, media ecology is a study of the media environment, the idea that technology and engineering, to fashion (way of delivery), information and communications code plays a major role in human life (West & Turner, 2014:488).
 Furthermore, West and Turner also refer to the shaping forces possessed by technology against society as a communication bias.
 People use the media to gain political and economic power and therefore change the social fabrication of society.
 Based on the results of the study showed that the use of media as a source of information on the KUR program in the Agriculture sector could be seen in the following table: